-The challenge is that most businesses don’t actually know what a well-defined and executed SEO strategy looks like, because they assume all SEO companies are the same, or they based their decision solely on price when choosing an SEO firm.
+The challenge is that most businesses don’t actually know what a well-defined and executed SEO process looks like, because they assume all SEO companies are the same, or they based their decision solely on price when choosing an SEO firm.
 For those companies, we wanted to outline what they should be getting from their SEO agency or consultant, but probably aren’t – which may be why their SEO is failing, or they are wasting money.

 Below are the 5 primary parts that define a best-in-class seo campaign.
 They include foundational and planning elements, onsite elements, distribution elements that help earn value, and what defines great service.